Brillia Review: Do Homeopathic Focus Pills Work?

 Conclusion

-We do not believe that Brillia is likely to cause side effects in the average consumer, however we find it highly questionable that the brand markets their supplement as being free of side effects when the “Verified Science” page on the brand’s website reports some side effects.
+We do not believe that Brillia is likely to cause side effects in healthy individuals, however, we find it highly questionable that the brand markets their supplement as being free of side effects when the “Verified Science” page on the brand’s website reports some side effects.

-Parents of children with ADHD may benefit from speaking with their doctor about behavioral therapy instead of homeopathic medicine.
+Parents of children with ADHD may benefit from speaking with their pediatrician about behavioral therapy instead of homeopathic medicine.

 Illuminate Labs is a proud member of